adam-p/adam-p.github.com/blog/_posts/2021-07-14-baby-advice.md

 ...that probably -- and hopefully -- won't affect you.

 Paternal post-partum depression is a thing.
 It affects 10%-25% of fathers, and it doesn't get talked about very much.
-It can a month or two before birth, or can start after.
+It can start a month or two before birth, or can start after.
 It's fucking horrible.

 If you find yourself sinking into a pit of despair and regret, seek outside help.
 Your partner is (probably) going to be the absolute worst person to seek help from -- she's going to be high on birth hormones and think that everything is wonderful.
 If you tell her that you wish a meteor would hit the city to erase everything, she's going to call you a monster and you'll feel worse.